finance calculator

 Deep dive

-This cash-on-cash return calculator measures annual and total cash yield on your upfront investment.
-Enter cash in, annual cash flow, and holding years to see if a deal clears your hurdle before considering appreciation or sale.
+This cash‑on‑cash return calculator measures annual and total cash yield on your upfront investment by comparing annual net cash flow to the initial cash you put into a deal.
+Enter cash invested, annual cash flow, and your holding period to see whether an opportunity clears your cash‑yield hurdle before you factor in appreciation or sale proceeds.

 FAQs